28 Nov 2019

 Around the world, transport authorities, among other infrastructure entities, are contributing to ‘smart’ evolution.
 Steady innovation is transforming public transport systems and networks, and ultimately the commuter experience.
 We are in the era of digital technology and connectivity development that is giving us increasingly smarter devices, homes, workplaces, transport systems and cities.

-This month, the World Economic Forum (WEF), an international organisation for public-private cooperation, released its latest community paper, Transforming Infrastructure: Frameworks for Bringing the Fourth Industrial Revolution to Infrastructure.
+Recently, the World Economic Forum (WEF), an international organisation for public-private cooperation, released its latest community paper, Transforming Infrastructure: Frameworks for Bringing the Fourth Industrial Revolution to Infrastructure.

 The WEF’s message is three-fold:

 - Infrastructure owners have the prospect of improving long-term viability, project development and asset management.

 - Technology providers could develop new innovations, forging new partnerships and technologically transforming a new sector.

 - For planners and policymakers, there is potential for enhancing efficiency, value and user experience for the publics they serve.

 Today’s idea is tomorrow’s solution

 Based on years of experience, and innovation, in the transport industry around the world, our view is that digital enablement, through connectivity, has been changing society’s idea of what a city can offer its citizens.
 Today, connectivity is sparking those ideas, while tomorrow’s innovation is helping to deliver them.